nora-codes/CS50-PSET10/README.md

    > *For example, if the website is facebook, the base word for the password will be facebook.*

-### Applying the initial encryption:
+### Applying the initial encryption

 The user first creates a single encryption method to apply to the base word.

-   > *For example, if the encryption is:* ***"add a '#' to the end of the text"***
+   > *For example, if the encryption is:* ***'add a '#' to the end of the text'***

-   > *The output of the password for facebook would be 'facebook#' or the password*
+   > *The output password for facebook would be 'facebook#' or the password*
    > *for instagram would be 'instagram#' and so on...*

-### Using the encryption on different websites:
+### Analysing the password strength

-The default website is "ww<span>w.</span>example.com" and the corresponding base word for this website is "example".
-The user's encryption is initially applied to this default word "example".
-The app then analyses this "example" password output and provides the user with a strength score and an approximate hacking speed.
+The default website is 'ww<span>w.</span>example.com' and the corresponding base word for this website is 'example'.
+The user's encryption is initially applied to this default word 'example'.
+The app then analyses this 'example' password output and provides the user with a strength score and an approximate hacking speed.

-### Strengthening and refining the encryption:
+### Strengthening and refining the encryption

 The user can then add or remove single encryption methods to the overall encryption until they are happy with their password score and hacker speed.
 The user can also test their encryption with other websites, as this changes the password and concequently, the strength of the password.

-### Remembering the password encryption:
+### Remembering the password encryption

-Once the user is happy with their encryption, they can view an encryption key which lists all of their current encryption methods, so they can memorise the key and start using it on their actual passwords.
+Once the user is happy with their encryption, they can view their 'encryption key'.
+This key lists all of their current encryption methods and they can memorise it to use on their actual passwords.

 ## Project Details: Setup

 ### [Procfile](/Procfile)

-Used to declare what command should be executed to start the app on [Heroku](https://www.heroku.com).
+Used to declare what command should be executed to start the app.

 ### [requirements.txt](/requirements.txt)